BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 ### Distribution

 Packaging the tool into a contained format is not feasible.
 The dependencies have many versions for different systems.
 A user has to download the source code, Python and the dependencies specified in **requirements.txt**.
-The quantization dependencies could at least be lazy-downloaded with the models in future versions.
-The source code download-to-update approach also simplifies the updating of **language_codes.json**.
+The quantization dependencies could at least be lazy-downloaded with the models.

 The models are optional and can be downloaded from the program.
-The **[huggingface-hub](https://huggingface.co/docs/huggingface_hub/en/guides/download)** introduces a convenient way to download the model files:
+The **[huggingface-hub](https://huggingface.co/docs/huggingface_hub/en/guides/download)** introduces a convenient way to download the files:

 ```python
 from huggingface_hub import snapshot_download